-German scientists have collected data from six professional road cyclist´s during a multi stage race.
-The riders used the SRM system to measure power outputs and heart rate monitors to record heart rates.
+German scientists have collected data from six professional road cyclists during a multi-stage race.
+The riders used the SRM system to measure power outputs, and heart rate monitors to record heart rates.

 Time spent in power meter zones

 The scientists analyzed the time spent in the three target zones during the 6 stages.
-There were five mass-starts where the riders averaged 220 Watts and one uphill time trial with an average power output at 392 Watts.
+There were five mass-starts where the riders averaged 220 Watts and one uphill time trial with an average power output of 392 Watts.
 This is not breaking news for experienced power meter users.

 Heart rate monitor and power meter should go hand in hand

 The heart rate monitors recorded that the riders spent 38% vs 14% registered with the power monitor.
 Heart rate monitors are still valuable, but it is crucial to know their physiology to understand how it works.
 For example, there is a delay in the heart rate due to oxygen deficit or oxygen debt repayment.